PD Dr. Ronny Bergmann

 TU Chemnitz, Faculty of Mathematics, 09107 Chemnitz, Germany

 - since 04/2018

-- member of research group Numerical Mathematics (Partial Differential Equations) of Prof. Dr. R. Herzog
+- Deputy Head of the Research Group Numerical Mathematics (Partial Differential Equations) of Prof. Dr. R. Herzog

 - 09/2013 — 03/2018